LYBALVI (olanzapine/samidorphan malate)

 Therapeutic class: Central Nervous System Agents

-Olanzapine is considered an atypical or second-generation antipsychotic agent.
+Olanzapine is considered an atypical antipsychotic agent.

 DRUG IMAGES